konsumer/arc-example/README.md

 @tables
 hroe
-  pk *String
+  p *String
-  sk: **String
+  s **String

 @indexes
 hroe
-  gsi1-pk *String
+  ap *String
-  gsi1-sk **String
+  as **String
 hroe
-  gsi2-pk *String
+  bp *String
-  gsi2-sk **String
+  bs **String

 ```

 As you can see, all the complication is in the access patterns, not the dynamo setup.
-We have a table called `hroe` with a *PK* called `pk` and *SK* called `sk`.
+We have a table called `hroe` with a *PK* called `p` and *SK* called `s`.
 We also make 2 GSIs, with their PKs & SKs (named equally unimaginatively.)
 We do this, because they have multiple duties (they aren't just indexes for a particular field, they are used in multiple ways to index the data), and it will make them match the access pattern text a bit better.
 You may notice I am using `hroe` twice, in `@indexes` (GSI) as they will both be on that table.
+I'm not using dashes in any of the actual field-names, because it will confuse dynamo when we make queries.

 ### make an api